aerisweather/aerisjs/docs/demos.md

 * [MarkerCollection](http://demo.aerisjs.com/markercollections/index.html)

-## jsFiddle
+## Live Demo

-You can play with the Aeris.js library using our [jsFiddle sandbox](http://jsfiddle.net/zCr2f/10/).
+You can play with the Aeris.js library using our [JS Bin sandbox](http://jsbin.com/wacaja/edit?js,output).